sbrincat/spynal/README.md

 # spynal
 Simple Python Neural Analysis Library, the backbone of your neural data analysis pipeline.

 Tools for preprocessing and basic analysis of systems/cognitive neurophysiology data in Python

 Covers typical preprocessing and basic analysis steps in neural analysis workflows.
-Intended users are anyone doing analysis of neurophysiology data, but we particularly aim to be accessible and easy-to-use for people migrating to Python from Matlab or other similar programming languages
+Intended users are anyone doing analysis of neurophysiology data, but we particularly aim to be accessible and easy-to-use for people migrating to Python from Matlab or other similar programming languages.

 ### Features include:
 **Simplicity**: easy-to-use interface; no OOP or complicated data/params structures
 **Consistency**: consistent function signature ~ analysis(data, axis, extra_param=default)
 **Modularity**: can use specific functionality w/o requiring an entire processing chain
+**Foolproof**: extensive documentation and checks for proper inputs
-**Flexibility**: detailed parameterization allows customized analysis
+**Flexibility**: detailed parameterization allows customization of analysis to users' needs
-**Foolproof**: extensive documentation and checks for proper inputs **Flexibility**: detailed parameterization allows customization of analysis to users' needs **Vectorized mass-univariate analysis**: runs in parallel across all channels, no for loops needed
+**Vectorized mass-univariate analysis**: runs in parallel across all channels, no loops needed

 ### Package includes the following modules:
 **matIO** -- Painless loading of MATLAB .mat data files into appropriate Python data structures